What are the rules of padel?

-Padel rules: What you need to know
+What do I need to know before playing padel?

-"Every sport has its own rules, but don't worry, in padel, they're quick to pick up says padel expert Lana.
+"Every sport has its own rules, but don't worry, in padel, they're quick to pick up", says padel expert Lana.
 Knowing the rules makes for an enjoyable game for everybody, it becomes more relaxed and it's easier to spot correct moves and fouls.
 These are the most important basic rules of padel:

-Using the walls is allowed
+Using the walls in a padel court is allowed

-A characteristic feature of padel is that the walls are not just a backdrop, but are part of the game: "After first contact with the ground, the ball is allowed to touch the wall and then continue playing."
-The walls can even be used to tactical advantage, as Lana explains: "For example, you can play surprising angles that throw your opponent off their guard.
+A characteristic feature of padel is that the walls are part of the game.
+After first contact with the ground, the ball is allowed to touch the wall during the game.
+The walls can even be used to create a tactical advantage.
+For example, you can play shots with unexpected angles that throw your opponent off their guard.
 However, the ball must first touch the ground.
-If it comes straight off the wall into the opponent's court, the point is unfortunately lost."
+If it comes straight off the wall into the opponent's court, the point is lost.

 According to padel rules, the serve must be played from below the hips diagonally into your opponents side.
 "If the ball touches the net, that's no problem - as long as it lands correctly afterwards, the serve counts," Lana adds.

 Of course, there are also rules on how the rally must take place.
 The ball may only touch the ground once before being returned.
 After the ground, it may touch walls.
-"As long as the ball touches the glass wall after the first bounce, it stays in play," explains the expert.
+"As long as the ball touches the glass wall after the first bounce, it stays in play," explains Lana.
 "But if it hits the grid or the floor outside the court first, the ball is out and the point goes to the opponent."

-Padel rules at a glance
+What are padel rules at a glance?

 To play padel safely, you should stick to the rules.
 Here is an overview of the most common situations that could lead to discussions during a match: